 So which kind of pedal to choose?

 The pat answer is it depends on what you’re after with respect to your distorted tone.
 I know that this is a rather ambiguous statement, but again, there are no hard and fast rules.
-In the end, you should choose based on what sounds good to you.
+In the end, you should choose a pedal based on what sounds good to you.
 But here are a couple of guidelines:

 - If you want to get a distorted tone at any volume, then a distortion pedal is the way to go.
 There are lots of these on the market.
 My personal favorite (and the one I own) is the EWS Little Brute Drive.
 It’s a half-size pedal with a single knob, but it will give you TONS of distortion at any volume.
 I normally use it for leads, as it gives just a few dB of gain, but gives me all the distortion I need to get a great screaming tone!
+It also colors with a fat bottom end which makes leads sound beefy.
+Typically, you’ll use a distortion pedal against a clean amp.
+But then again, there are no hard and fast rules.

-- Then if a distortion pedal is still not enough gain for you and you need to get a hard-clipped, super-squishy, compressed distortion, then the fuzz will get you there.
+- Then if a distortion pedal still doesn’t provide enough gain for you and you need to get a hard-clipped, super-squishy, compressed distortion, then the fuzz will get you there.
 I call fuzz “ugly dog” distortion.
 To me it’s like an ugly dog that you look at and say, “holy s$%t,” but it has personality, so you can’t help but love it.
 Can’t say I’ve ever been into fuzz, but I’ve spoken to lots of players who use it all the time, and they love it!

-You can also chain overdrive and distortion effects to great success.
+You can also chain overdrive and distortion effects to great success (aka “stacking”).
 I do this quite a bit because you get colors that you can’t get with just your amp.
 One thing that I do regularly is to use an overdrive pedal to push my amp hard, then when I want to get more tube compression and sustain, I slam the front-end with a booster (which is the last pedal in my chain).
-This doesn’t result in a volume boost because the tubes are already saturated, but you do get much more “gainier” sound, and that can really work with solos.
+This doesn’t result in a volume boost because the tubes are already saturated, but you do get much more high-gain sound, and that can really work with solos.

 Again, there are no hard and fast rules.
 You have to play a lot of them to find your sweet spot.
 But that’s half the fun of it!